Alazka2k/Short-Video-Creator-Simplified/Readme.md

 8. Image Generation Service: Creates visual content based on scene descriptions
 9. Animation Generation Service: Creates animations from static images
 10. Music Generation Service: Produces custom background music tracks
-11. Video Generation Service: Creates video content from images and prompts
+11. Video Generation Service: Creates video content from images and prompts (Fully integrated and tested)
 12. Shared Utilities: Provides common functionality across services
 13. Frontend Application: Offers a user-friendly interface for interacting with the backend services
 14. Output Formatting: Structures and saves the generated content in an editor-friendly format

 Each service runs independently, and the API Gateway communicates directly with each service using HTTP requests, allowing for better scalability and easier maintenance.
+The video generation service is now fully integrated into this architecture and accessible through the API gateway.

 ## API Integrations